Research Opportunities — Fellowships and Funding

 Jane Kahn '77 Undergraduate Research Fellowship

-Fellowship providing up to two students $2,500 each for research on current and emerging issues in criminal justice reform including the rights of individuals with mental illness, disability and socio-psychological factors frequently associated with incarceration.
+Fellowship providing up to two students $2,500 each for research on current and emerging issues in criminal justice reform including the rights of individuals with mental illness, disability, and socio-psychological factors frequently associated with incarceration.
+Students will present their projects at the Spring 2025 URCC Symposium.

-Undergraduate students are invited to submit proposals for Jane Kahn Undergraduate Research Fellowship.
-This fellowship will award up to two undergraduates $2,500 each for spring semester projects examining current and emerging issues in criminal justice reform and the rights of individuals with mental illness, disability, and socio-psychological factors frequently associated with incarceration.
-Projects may be purely research-based, or may be hands-on initiatives that the students develops and implements in the community.
+Undergraduate students are invited to submit proposals for the Jane Kahn Undergraduate Research Fellowship.
+This fellowship will award up to 2 undergraduates $2,500 each for spring semester projects examining current and emerging issues in criminal justice reform and the rights of individuals with mental illness, disability, and socio-psychological factors frequently associated with incarceration.
+Projects may be purely research-based, or may be hands-on initiatives that the students develop and implement in the community.
+The deadline to apply for spring semester funding is November 15, 2024.

 Jane and Michael were honored at Brandeis in 2011, and provided the Joshua A. Guberman Lecture entitled “Representing Prisoners with Serious Mental Illness Trapped in a Nightmare: The California Prison Overcrowding Case."
 It is in the spirit of this work, and Jane’s dedication to her clients, that this fellowship was established.